MoC-OSS/ua-anti-spam-ml/README.md

 Also we train and use here **Count Vectorizer**(so **2 different models  will be used for prediction**).

+All functions for prepearing text in **ml.preprocess_text.py**:
+1. Text Preprocessing (removing emails, mentions, urls)
+2. Replace symbols (like like ₽, @, 0, €) to letters
+3. Tokenizer
+4. StopWords
+5. Lemmatizer
+6. Stemmer

 # Installation

 For project startup uses `docker-compose.yml`.
 In case with prod you can use `docker-compose.prod.yml`.